kdiri/openCV4/README.rst

 PS.
 ===
 Will not proceed with this book anymore due to diverse installation/execution errors.
-OpenCV lib of python doesn't seem very powerful for now.
+OpenCV lib for python doesn't seem very robust currently.
 Hope to come back to this topic one day..